bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

      ./make_seagate_firmware.sh ./Seagate-HS-update-201509160008F.img ./seagate-central-samba

 The script should generate output indicating the status of the process.
-Finally it should display the name of the new generated firmware image, the new randomly generated default root password, and the name of a text file containing the password.
+Finally it should display the name of the newly generated firmware image, the new randomly generated default root password, and the name of a text file containing the password.